$0 Nova Scotia Adoption Quick-Start Checklist

 Stage-by-Stage Timeline: Public Adoption (DCS)

 Inquiry to PRIDE training: This is where the longest single wait occurs.
-Families report waiting one to three years from their initial DCS inquiry to getting into a PRIDE training cohort.
+Reports describe two to three years to reach the PRIDE training stage.
 This wait is driven by DCS social worker capacity constraints — they can only run so many training cycles per year.
 The shift to online PRIDE delivery is intended to shorten this stage, but as of the mid-2020s, demand still regularly exceeds available training slots.

 What to do during this wait: everything.
 Criminal record checks, Child Abuse Register checks, medical appointments, reference letters, and your autobiography can all be started now.
 Families who arrive at PRIDE with documents already gathered move through the subsequent stages significantly faster.

 Home study: After completing PRIDE, the home study begins.
 This typically takes three to six months, assuming documents are ready.
-Common delays: waiting for Vulnerable Sector Check results from police (four to eight weeks), scheduling medical appointments, late reference letters.
+Common delays include waiting for Vulnerable Sector Check results from police, scheduling medical appointments, and late reference letters.

 Post-placement period: Mandatory period of six to twelve months before finalization, during which the social worker conducts post-placement visits.